HermanMartinus/justsketchme-frontend/_posts/2022-09-19-posespace-in-the-house-the-og-is-still-as-cool-as-ever.md

 #### The OG is still as cool as ever

 [PoseSpace](https://www.posespace.com/) is a digital art luminary that has stood the test of time and provided millions of artists with the tools to fully realise their creations.
-We were really lucky to sit down with founder Douglas Johnson and pick his brain about what it takes to launch and sustain a business like PoseSpace and the incredible community they have amassed over the
+We were really lucky to sit down with founder Douglas Johnson and pick his brain about what it takes to launch and sustain a business like PoseSpace and the incredible community they have amassed over the years.

 #### Can you tell us a bit about yourself and how long you’ve been running [Pose Space](https://www.posespace.com/) and what was the inspiration behind starting up?